-While much of the added financial value would be captured by the private sector, these gains could also create opportunities for governments to develop policies that redistribute part of this wealth to those adversely affected by changes in reef management, such as local fishing businesses.
-In addition, the societal co-benefits of ecosystem restoration to promote healthy reefs could potentially exceed the private gains, for example through improvements to municipal sanitation, more sustainable local fisheries, reduced soil erosion, and enhanced cultural heritage values.
+While much of the added financial value would be captured by The four strategic interventions studied are: no-take marine protected areas; constructed wetlands for enhanced wastewater the private sector, these gains could also create opportunities for governments to develop policies that redistribute part of this management; afforestation for erosion management; and wealth to those adversely affected by changes in reef vegetative filter strips to reduce erosion on cropland. management, such as local fishing businesses.
+In addition, the societal co-benefits of ecosystem restoration to promote The results of the scenario and intervention analysis were then healthy reefs could potentially exceed the private gains, for combined to assess the degree to which these four example through improvements to municipal sanitation, more interventions could close the gap between the forecast benefits sustainable local fisheries, reduced soil erosion, and enhanced of a healthy reef and the business-as-usual scenario.
+The cultural heritage values. findings are encouraging: by 2030, the interventions could potentially reduce the gap by 70% in the Coral Triangle and by 45% in Mesoamerica.
 Today the management of coral reef ecosystems is primarily funded by the public sector, but this is proving insufficient even to maintain reef health, let alone meet internationally adopted targets.
 The need for new sources of financing is now widely recognised, including in UN Environment Assembly resolution 2/12 adopted in 2016.